topgatechstudent/NuvioMacOS/README.md

-Native MacOS port of Nuvio built using Mac Catalyst.
-The project is still in the early stages with the majority of development time spent on getting the application to build.
+Native macOS port of Nuvio built with Mac Catalyst.

+This project is still in its early stages.
+Most of the development effort so far has gone into getting the application to build successfully.

-The KSPlayer video player UI has been optimized for desktop.
-Other parts of the app UI have also been optimized for desktop, but the focus was put on the video player.
+The KSPlayer video player UI has been optimized for desktop use.
+Other parts of the app have also been adapted for desktop, but the main focus so far has been the video player experience.

-Download the latest release from [Github Releases](https://github.com/topgatechstudent/NuvioMacOS/releases/tag/pre-release).
-Features that are currently not working are listed in the release description.
+Download the latest release from [GitHub Releases](https://github.com/topgatechstudent/NuvioMacOS/releases/tag/pre-release).

+A list of features that are not currently working is included in the release description.

-Feel free to report any bugs.
+Bug reports are welcome.